-HMO and PPO plans provided by Blue Cross and Blue Shield of Texas, which refers to HCSC Insurance Services Company (HISC) and GHS Insurance Company (GHSIC).
-HMO and PPO employer/union group plans provided by Health Care Service Corporation, a Mutual Legal Reserve Company (HCSC).
-HCSC, HISC and GHSIC are Independent Licensees of the Blue Cross and Blue Shield Association.
-HCSC, HISC and GHSIC are Medicare Advantage organizations with a Medicare contract.
-Enrollment in these plans depends on contract renewal.
+Prescription drug plans provided by Blue Cross and Blue Shield of Texas, which refers to Health Care Service Corporation, a Mutual Legal Reserve Company (HCSC), an Independent Licensee of the Blue Cross and Blue Shield Association.
+A Medicare-approved Part D sponsor.
+Enrollment in HCSC's plans depends on contract renewal.

-Medicare Supplement insurance plans are offered by Blue Cross and Blue Shield of Texas, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association.
+Medicare Supplement Insurance Plans are offered by Blue Cross and Blue Shield of Texas, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association.